-Part of the attraction of Chiloe is the wealth of mystery and folkloric legenda and myths that permeate the misty, foggy reaches of forest and remote beaches.
+Part of the attraction of Chiloe is the wealth of mystery and folkloric legends and myths that permeate the misty, foggy reaches of forest and remote beaches.
 The mythical lore results from the cultural mix of ethnic beliefs and the Catholic faith brought to the island.
-There are ghost ships, goblins and witches who dine on recently interred corpses.
-Two popular legends are the beatufiul nude mermaid, La Pincoya who lures men to the sea, and a short, squat ugly troll, El Trauco, who lures women to the forest and impregnates them.
+There are ghost ships, goblins, and witches who dine on recently interred corpses.
+Two popular legends are the beautiful nude mermaid, La Pincoya who lures men to the sea, and a short, squat ugly troll, El Trauco, who lures women to the forest and impregnates them.

 Isolated for many years, the residents, called Chilotes, developed self-reliance, but many have left the island for a more secure lifestyle.
 Those remaining continue their traditions and are slowly building up a tourist infrastructure.
 Chiloe is becoming an increasingly popular destination for walking, biking, fishing, paddling, and birding.

 Chiloe's three main towns, the new capital Ancud is in the north, Castro, the former capital, on the east, and Quellón on the southern tip, offer most of the island's tourism amenities, but a visit to the smaller communities, particularly to visit the islands many churches, built first by the Jesuits and then the Franciscans, is worth your time.
 There are several hundred wooden churches, using pegs instead of nails, and many are listed by UNESCO as cultural heritage sites:

 - The wooden Iglesia San Francisco de Castro on the Plaza de Armas brightens the day with its colorful exterior.

-- The Museo Regional de Castro displays an eclectic mix of Hulliche relics, farming equipment and moderm items.
+- The Museo Regional de Castro displays an eclectic mix of Hulliche relics, farming equipment, and modern items.

 - The famous palafitos, or houses on stilts, along the waterfronts and mud flats.

-- Many of the buildings on Chiloé are covered with wooden shingles called tejuelas cut from the Alerce tree, to keep put the rain.
+- Many of the buildings on Chiloé are covered with wooden shingles called tejuelas cut from the Alerce tree, to keep out the rain.

 - The Feria Artesanal, along the waterfront, offers local handicrafts, particularly woolens and basketry.